NotExpectedYet/s3d-thumbnail-generator/README.md

-### S3D Thumbnail Generator for PrusaThumbnail plugin on OctoPrint.
+### S3D Thumbnail Generator for PrusaThumbnail plugin on OctoPrint

 Linux & Mac only currently